omkarcloud/macos-code-signing-example/README.md

     "description": "Your app description"
 }
 ```
-Here’s an example Electron Builder configuration that follows best practices for creating Electron app on macOS, Windows, and Linux:
+Here's an example Electron Builder configuration that follows best practices for creating an Electron app on macOS, Windows, and Linux:

 ```json
 {